TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Introduction

-We conduct extensive experiments to evaluate TRS in terms of the robustness of the ensemble against the strong white-box attacks, as well as its ability to limit transferability across the base models.
-We compare the proposed TRS with existing state-of-the-art baseline ensemble approaches in the literature including ADP~\cite{pang2019improving}, GAL~\cite{kariyappa2019improving}, DVERGE~\cite{yang2020dverge}, etc. We apply multiple strong whitebox attacks such as PGD~\cite{madry2017towards}, FGSM~\cite{goodfellow2014explaining}, C\&W~\cite{carlini2017towards}, and EAD~\cite{chen2018ead} to simulate a powerful adversary and provide an empirically tighter upper bound of the ML robustness against strong adversarial attacks.
-On both MNIST and CIFAR10 datasets, when compared with the baselines, we show that (1)~TRS requires smaller or comparable training time; and (2)~TRS achieves the state-of-the-art ensemble robustness, outperforming others by a large margin.
-(3)~TRS effectively reduces the transferability among base models within an ensemble which indicates its robustness against whitebox and blackbox attacks.
-(4)~Both loss terms in TRS induce robustness for an ensemble by constraining different sufficient conditions of transferability.
+We conduct extensive experiments to evaluate TRS in terms of the model robustness against different strong white-box and blackbox attacks following the robustness evaluation procedures~\cite{carlini2017towards,carlini2019evaluating,tramer2020adaptive}, as well as its ability to limit transferability across the base models.
+We compare the proposed TRS with existing state-of-the-art baseline ensemble approaches such as ADP~\cite{pang2019improving}, GAL~\cite{kariyappa2019improving}, and DVERGE~\cite{yang2020dverge} on MNIST, CIFAR-10, and CIFAR-100 datasets, and we show that (1)~TRS achieves the state-of-the-art ensemble robustness, outperforming others by a large margin; (2)~TRS achieves efficient training; (3)~TRS effectively reduces the transferability among base models within an ensemble which indicates its robustness against whitebox and blackbox attacks; (4)~Both loss terms in TRS contribute to the ensemble robustness by constraining different sufficient conditions of adversarial transferability.

-\para{Contributions.} In this paper, we make the first attempt towards theoretical understanding of adversarial transferability, and providing practical approaches to developing robust ML ensembles.
-Our contributions are summarized as below. \begin{enumerate}[label=(\emph{\arabic*}),leftmargin=*] \item We provide a general theoretical analysis framework for adversarial transferability.
-We prove the lower bounds on transferability between low risk classifiers for both $\ell_p$ norm bounded and distribution enabled adversarial examples.
+\underline{\textbf{Contributions.}} In this paper, we make the first attempt towards theoretical understanding of adversarial transferability, and provide practical approach for developing robust ML ensembles. \begin{enumerate}[label=(\emph{\arabic*}),leftmargin=*,itemsep=-0.5mm] \item We provide a general theoretical analysis framework for adversarial transferability.
+We prove the lower and upper bounds of adversarial transferability.
+Both bounds show that the gradient similarity and model smoothness are the key factors contributing to the adversarial transferability, and smooth models with orthogonal gradients can guarantee low transferability.

-\item We prove an upper bound of transferability based on model similarity and smoothness, emphasizing the importance of model smoothness in decreasing the transferability between models, which is aligned with with the conclusions of existing large-scale empirical studies.
-We show that with smoother models, both the lower and upper bounds of transferability are tighter.

-\item We propose a simple yet effective approach TRS to train a robust ensemble by enforcing model smoothness and reducing loss gradient similarity between models.
+\item We propose a simple yet effective approach TRS to train a robust ensemble by jointly reducing the loss gradient similarity between base models and enforcing the model smoothness.
+The code is publicly available\footnote{ \texttt{\href{https://github.com/AI-secure/Transferability-Reduced-Smooth-Ensemble}{https://github.com/AI-secure/Transferability-Reduced-Smooth-Ensemble}}}.